 Going against the grain

-The detrimental effects of alcohol abuse often extend far beyond the health consequences for drinkers, leaving a trail of destruction in the lives of friends, family, colleagues, and even complete strangers.
-Workplace events can therefore be challenging mental health spaces, not only for those struggling with substance use disorders, but for those whose lives have been impacted by the effects of alcohol or drugs.
+The detrimental effects of alcohol abuse often extend far beyond the health consequences for drinkers, leaving a trail of destruction in the lives of friends, family, colleagues, and even strangers.
+Workplace events can be challenging mental health spaces, not only for those struggling with substance use disorders, but for those whose lives have been impacted by the effects of alcohol or drugs.
 While everyone has a responsibility to look after their own mental health, set boundaries, and determine what situations to avoid, alcohol consumption—particularly in many parts of Europe—is profoundly interwoven with work culture, and opting out may mean missed opportunities for bonding or appearing “stiff” or “stand-offish”.
 Who wants to be that colleague?

 As long as social drinking is part of the fabric of everyday life in Europe, in spite of alcohol’s negative health consequences, the onus will be on non-drinkers to protect themselves and find ways to feel comfortable being black sheep.

 As advocates for workplace mental health, we feel it’s our duty to raise awareness and encourage conversation around “under-the-radar” topics such as these, reminding leaders that building a strong, inclusive culture sometimes means questioning rituals and behaviors we take for granted, such as communal drinking as a form of reward or team building.